Scalable Gaussian Process Inference with Stan: Gaussian processes with structured dependencies

-The conditional structure in \cref{eq:conditional} can be encoded by a directed acyclic graph (DAG) whose nodes represent observations such that a directed edge exists from a node $j$ to each of its predecessors $\pred_j=\braces{j-1,\ldots,1}$, where the ordering is arbitrary.
+The conditional structure in \cref{eq:conditional} can be encoded by a directed acyclic graph (DAG) whose nodes represent observations such that a directed edge exists from a node $j$ to each of its predecessors $\pred_j=\braces{j-1,\ldots,1}$; the ordering is arbitrary.
 If two observations do not depend on one another, the corresponding edge can be removed from the DAG to reduce the computational cost.
 In particular, evaluating each factor of \cref{eq:conditional} requires inverting a matrix with size equal to the number of predecessors of the corresponding node---a substantial saving if the graph is sparse.
 For example, nearest-neighbor methods, a special case, reduce the asymptotic runtime to $\BigO\parenth{n q^3}$ by retaining only edges from each node to at most $q$ of its nearest predecessors.
 This approach can yield excellent approximations provided that the neighborhoods are large enough and that the kernel only models local correlations \citep{Wu2022}.
-For example, nearest-neighbor methods are not suitable for periodic kernels but can be approximated by structured dependencies if the period is known.
+For example, nearest-neighbor methods are not suitable for periodic kernels but can be approximated by structured dependencies if the period is known, such as diurnal or yearly patterns.

+Pseudocode to approximate the likelihood of a GP realization $\vec{f}$ using structured dependencies is shown in \cref{alg:graph-lpdf} for a general kernel $k$.
+The algorithm approximates the log likelihood iteratively by evaluating the conditional mean and variance for each node $i$ given its predecessors $\pred_i$ in lines~\ref{alg:graph-lpdf:Sigma}--\ref{alg:graph-lpdf:tau2}; the conditional distributions are available in closed form for multivariate normal distributions \citep[Appendix~A1]{Gelman2013}.
+The evaluation of likelihood contributions can be further accelerated by parallelizing the loop in line~\ref{alg:graph-lpdf:loop}.

-We implemented a custom distribution in \proglang{Stan} such that a GP with squared exponential kernel on a DAG embedded in a $p$-dimensional space can be specified as \begin{Code} f ~ gp_graph_exp_quad_cov(loc, x, sigma, length_scale, edges); \end{Code} where \code{vector[n] loc} is the prior mean, \code{array [n] vector[p] x} is an array of node locations in $p$ dimensions, \code{real sigma} is the marginal scale of the GP, and \code{real length_scale} is the correlation length.
-The graph is encoded by the edge list \code{array [,] int edges}, a two-dimensional array of integer node labels comprising predecessors and successors in the first and second row, respectively.
-For example, \code{\{\{1, 2, 3\}, \{2, 3, 4\}\}} represents the line graph of four nodes.
-Following \proglang{Stan}'s convention, node labels start at one.
-Similar distributions are provided for the \code{matern32} and \code{matern52} kernels.
+We implemented a custom distribution in \proglang{Stan} such that a GP with squared exponential kernel on a DAG embedded in a $p$-dimensional space can be specified as \begin{Code} f ~ gp_graph_exp_quad_cov(loc, x, sigma, length_scale, edges); \end{Code} where \code{vector[n] loc} is the prior mean, and \code{array[n] vector[p] x} is an array of locations in $p$ dimensions for each of the $n$ nodes of the graph.
+The parameters \code{real sigma} and \code{real length_scale} control the marginal scale and smoothness of the kernel which is defined as \citep[Chapter~2]{Duvenaud2014}